Nexedi/jio/docs/sphinx/source/developers.rst

       }]
     });

-Or you can just clear all rules before adding other ones:
+Or you can just clear all rules before adding new ones:

 .. code-block:: javascript